coveooss/coveo-python-oss/coveo-settings/README.md

 - `IntSetting` and `FloatSetting` are self-explanatory
 - `DictSetting` allows you to use JSON maps

-If the input cannot be converted to the value type, an `InvalidConfiguration` exception is raised.
+If the input cannot be converted to the value type, an `TypeConversionConfigurationError` exception is raised.

 A default (fallback) value may be specified.
 The fallback may be a `callable`.

+A validation callback may be specified for custom logic and error messages.

+A setting can be set as sensitive for logging purposes.
+When logging, use repr(setting) to get the correct representation.

 ## Accessing the value